anmishadrao/PDS-project/README.md

 dataset: consists of data which is used to train and test the model.

-src: holds the code files used for cleaning, analysis and prediction
+src: holds the code files used for prediction

 results: holds the results we obtained from analysis and prediction